wp-plugins/contexture-page-security/readme.txt

 This allows you create an intranet-style site while keeping multiple levels of security for the site content.

+Note: Site-settings are currently unavailable for the "Registered Users" special group.
+We'll be adding this functionality very, very soon.

 = Can I help translate PSC into my language? =

 Absolutely!
 PO files are now included with each PSC download.
 You can use a WordPress plugin like "CodeStyling Localization" or a program like "Poedit" to easily create language-specific translations.
 If you'd like us to include your translation in the official release, simply email it to opensource@contextureintl.com!